Raza Saqib Mustafai

 Muhammad Raza Saqib Mustafai (born 16 March 1972) is a Pakistani Islamic preacher and scholar.

 He is the founding chairman of Idara-tul-Mustafa International.

 He is the custodian of shrine Peer Khawaja Deen Muhammad Mustafai and has following in Pakistan, India, Bangladesh, Sri Lanka, United Kingdom, United Arab Emirates, United States, etc.

 Early and personal life

 Muhammad Raza Saqib Mustafai was born to Peer Khwaja Deen Muhammad Mustafai on 16 March 1972 AD same as 30 Muharram 1392 AH in Gujranwala, Punjab.

 Mustafai is married to Umm-e-Hamza and they have a son.

 Career

 Religious views

-He is a follower of the Naqshbandi Sufi order and supports the Sufi practices of Mawlid (prophet’s birthday), Urs (commemoration of a saint) and Bay'ah (an oath of loyalty to a sheikh).
+He is a follower of the Naqshbandi Sufi order and supports the Sufi practices of Mawlid (prophet's birthday), Urs (commemoration of a saint) and Bay'ah (an oath of loyalty to a sheikh).

 Religious organizations

-He's the founding chairman of Idara-tul-Mustafa International, a religious organization that promotes the AHL E SUNNAT approach to Islam and which has branches in many cities of the country, running educational institutes, social services, etc.
+He's the founding chairman of Idara-tul-Mustafa International, a religious organization that promotes the Barelvi approach to Sunni Islam and which has branches in many cities of the country, running educational institutes, social services, etc.